dhc-barnard/tutorials/Scalar II.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+## Introduction to the tool

+Scalar is a digital publishing platform that allows creators to juxtapose media and text and create multi-linear pathways through their books or projects.
+Scalar has robust features out-of-the-box, but it also provides advanced features to creators who want to take their projects to the next level.
+We'll explore a few of those features in this tutorial.

+This tutorial assumes that you have already created a Scalar book that includes content, tags, and paths.
+If your Scalar book does not have these features, please add them before proceeding.
+You may want to refer back to the Introduction to Scalar I module or review [Scalar's Quickstart Guides](https://scalar.usc.edu/works/guide2/quickstarts?path=index).

+### This tool is great for:
+* Dipping your toes in CSS, Javascript, and web design customizations
+### This tool is not great for:
+* Simultaneous editing of the same Scalar book
+* Version control of your custom code (use [Git](https://git-scm.com/) or [GitHub](https://github.com/) for this).

 # Page Versions
 Each time a page is saved, Scalar creates a new version of that page.
 Scalar makes a history of versions, available to all authors, along with metadata about each version and the ability to revert to any version.
 In Scalar: